The-Assembly/Ar.js_TreasureHunt/README.md

 AR.js uses artoolkit, and so it is marker based. artoolkit is a software with years of experience doing augmented reality.
 It supports a wide range of markers: multiple types of markers pattern/barcode multiple independent markers at the same time, or multiple markers acting as a single marker up to you to choose.

+Criteria for creating your own marker

+•	They must be square in shape.
+•	They cannot have white/transparent areas, only black and light grey (e.g. #F0F0F0)
+•	They have to contain simple text, like one letter, a number, or a symbol.

+To create your own markers, go to *(https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html)*

-2 Default markers are – hiro & kanji
+Two default markers are – hiro & kanji

 ![functional diagram](https://github.com/The-Assembly/Ar.js_TreasureHunt/blob/master/hiro.PNG)
 ![functional diagram](https://github.com/The-Assembly/Ar.js_TreasureHunt/blob/master/kanji.PNG)